This Is Why So Many Maya Ruins In Mexico Are Unreachable

 Though not as big an issue in Mexico’s southeast due to the large influx of tourists, several sites across the country remain closed or only open sporadically.

-Examples can be seen at Mexica sites like Tenayucá II and the Zapotec site known as Yagul
+Examples can be seen at Mexica sites like Tenayucá II and the Zapotec site known as Yagul.

 When planning to visit these or any other archaeological sites, especially those slightly off the grid, it is a good idea to do a little research beforehand to avoid making trips in vain or endangering oneself.
 A good way to do this is to sort reviews on Google Maps by “recent.”

-Born in Mérida, Carlos Rosado van der Gracht is a Mexican/Canadian blogger, photographer and adventure expedition leader.
-He holds degrees in multimedia, philosophy, and translation from universities in Mexico, Canada and Norway.
+Senior Editor Carlos Rosado van der Gracht is a Mexican expedition/Canadian photographer, adventure leader, and PhD candidate.
+Born in Mérida, Carlos holds multimedia, philosophy, and translation degrees from universities in Mexico, Canada and Norway.